trustedanalytics/atk/doc-api-examples/src/main/resources/python/model-arima/new.rst

-Consider the following frame of observations collected over the course of five days.
+Consider the following frame of observations collected over seven days.

 <hide>
 >>> import trustedanalytics as ta